Image of man walking a tightrope while a hand holding a pair of scissors prepares to cut the tightrope in front of him.

 Unmasking Insider Threats | The Subtle Sabotage of In-House Infrastructure

-Website sabotage prevention is a key element of defense-in-depth strategy.
+Website sabotage prevention is a key element of defense in depth strategy.
+It is crucial to overall website security.
 In the realm of cybersecurity, not all threats originate from external adversaries.
-Insider threats—malicious actions taken by individuals within an organization—pose significant risks, particularly when they target critical infrastructure components.
+Insider threats, malicious actions taken by individuals within an organization, pose significant risks, particularly when they target critical infrastructure components.
 A recent incident involving the subtle alteration of my website content underscores the need for heightened vigilance against such internal threats.

 The Incident | Targeted Content Manipulation

 A detailed examination of the compromised webpage revealed that the sabotage was neither random nor widespread.
-The malicious actor focused specifically on sections advocating for the maintenance of critical systems in-house, such as Security Operations Centers (SOCs) and sensitive data storage.
+The malicious actor focused specifically on sections advocating for the maintenance of critical systems in-house.
+These includes issues such as Security Operations Centers (SOCs) and sensitive data storage.
 This targeted manipulation suggests an intent to undermine the promotion of internal infrastructure, potentially steering organizations toward less secure, outsourced solutions.

 Website sabotage prevention by conducting in-house monitoring of digital assets would have generated alerts and enabled the company to remove the perpetrator.
 It would also have enabled them to remediate the damage immediately.